 Georgian Bay Forever is helping spread the message about getting beaches BUTT FREE.
 The Lake Huron Centre for Coastal Conservation, (aka The Coastal Centre) has developed and executed an awareness program around the many ecological and recreational threats posed by cigarette butt litter.
-It's been so successful, that the program is expanding to Wasaga Provincial Beach Area 5 with support from the Environment Network, Environmental Defence, and amazing volunteer Brian Nabuurs.
-(Updated July 12, 2017)
+The Butt-Free Beach campaign is a program of Environmental Defence and the Lake Huron Centre for Coastal Conservation.
+The local program expanded to Wasaga Provincial Beach Area 5 with support from the Environment Network, Georgian Bay Forever, and amazing volunteer Brian Nabuurs.
+(Updated Aug 25, 2017)

 Cigarette butts are the most commonly littered item on our beaches.
 In Southwestern Ontario, littered cigarette butts can get carried in the stormwater and end up in the Great Lakes.
 When buried on the beach, they can stay in the sand for decades and may eventually wash into the lake.
 A cigarette butt is a used filter.
 Filters are designed to remove toxins from tobacco while the cigarette is smoked, so each butt can contain up to 165 chemicals.
 Sixty of these are known carcinogens such as arsenic, formaldehyde, chromium and lead.
 Research has shown that these chemicals will leach into the surrounding environment, particularly when wet - which is quite likely at the beach!
 Nicotine, a known insecticide, has been shown to have lethal effects on aquatic life.Butt Free Beach is a public education campaign to see if cigarette butt litter can be reduced through education and by providing ways for smokers to responsibly dispose of their cigarette butts.
 The focus will be on Wasaga Beach Area 5.Here is a little information on the program and what you can do: